 Unit | Systems Strengthening and Health Promotion

-In the context of the drive towards Universal Health Coverage we apply systems thinking to strengthen health systems, and work on questions of the quality and integration of care, human resources, health financing and insurance to reduce the risk of people being left behind.
+In the context of the drive towards Universal Health Coverage, the Systems Strengthening and Health Promotion unit (SHPU) applies systems thinking to strengthen health systems, and works on questions of the quality and integration of care, human resources, health financing and insurance to reduce the risk of people being left behind.

 Given the critical importance of nutrition and the burden of Non-Communicable Diseases (NCDs), we operate according to the principles of Shanghai and “Health for all and all for health in the era of the Sustainable Development Goals”.
 This includes enabling health equity, facilitating collaboration and good governance, across sectors, building partnerships and promoting health-enhancing factors.
 These factors span our interactions with the environment, socio-economic and cultural aspects, as well as food marketing and modern lifestyle issues.